Tech-Bizz-Devs/OH24-Web/marked-parser-development/readme.md

 ## How it Works
 The converter reads the contents of the Markdown file, parses it using the `marked` module, and generates an HTML file with the same name as the input Markdown file.

-## Contribution
-Contributions are welcome!
-Feel free to submit issues or pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify and expand this `README.md` template according to your project's needs.